buffermet/why-android-development-sucks/README.md

 ![gif](https://user-images.githubusercontent.com/29265684/60131122-fecd2500-97db-11e9-90f9-8a756f525a62.gif)

-That's right, by default, your encryption key (`default_password`) is stored on your device and can decrypt all your personal data.
+That's right, by default, your encryption key (`default_password`) can decrypt all your personal data.
 Only after doing research you can find out that this default encryption is utterly useless, and you are advised to "strengthen" this encryption by setting a secure screen lock password, pattern or PIN.

 You don't use a long and complicated key to unlock your phone, do you?
 Of course not, you would have arthritis by next week, because you unlock your phone tens if not hundreds of times a day.